davidnaviaweb/coffee-break/README.md

    `composer install --dev`

-2. Generate the unique key of the project:

-   `php artisan key:generate`

-3. Using the file located in the root of the project `.env.example` as a template, create the `.env` file, and modify it according to the configuration of your development environment.
+2. Using the file located in the root of the project `.env.example` as a template, create the `.env` file, and modify it according to the configuration of your development environment.

 The most important sections to review are: